 Since SNAP rules expect families to contribute 30% of their remaining net income toward food expenses, the agency will calculate 30% of the final income determined in Step Four.
 If you have no remaining net income, your contribution will be $0.

-Step Six: Determine the monthly food stamps amount.
+Step Four: Determine the monthly food stamps amount.

 In order to determine how much money you’ll receive in food stamps, take the maximum allotment for your family size and deduct your family’s expected contribution.
 If it’s $0, then you’ll receive the maximum allotment.